 Activity 3: Providing money transmission and conversion services, such as domestic and in-bound or out-bound cross-border remittance services, currency-conversion services, and virtual currency intermediation services;

 Activity 4: Operating payments communication platforms, such as payment gateways, payment processors, and kiosks;

 Activity 5: Providing payment instrument aggregation services, such as payment card aggregation and bank transaction account aggregation;

 Activity 6: Operating payment systems which facilitate the transfer of funds through processing, switching, clearing, and/or settlement of payment transactions; and,

-MAS is proposing to including ‘virtual currency intermediation services’ as a regulated activity.
-It is not clear how many different types of blockchain companies this definition will include but of importance is that there would not be a separate licence for a virtual currency operator.
+MAS is proposing to include ‘virtual currency intermediation services’ as a regulated activity.
+It is not clear how many different types of blockchain companies this definition will include.
+However, it is of importance that there would not be a separate licence for a virtual currency operator.